aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getShowCompact() {#getShowCompact--}

+<b>@deprecated.</b> Please use the 'showCompact' property instead.
 Indicates whether display labels from the next field in the same column on the Pivot Table view

 ```javascript
 getShowCompact() : boolean;